Listen to this article here

 Betty Shoels, Isaiah’s aunt, said that “her 18-year-old nephew was a fun-loving athlete who was always smiling, despite feeling out of place as one of the school’s few African-American students.”

-Mr. Shoels recalled a time when his son reported to school officials of a bullying incident where his friend Michelle, a black student, was being harassed by white several white female students.
+Mr. Shoels remembered a time when his son reported a bullying incident to school officials, in which his friend Michelle, a Black student, was being harassed by several white female students.
 Isaiah told his father that one of the white female students called his friend the n-word.
 Isaiah reported it, and the school officials did nothing to rectify the situation.

 Bullying is part of the American school experience, and parents described the bullying culture at Columbine that year as “rampant”.

 Eric Harris and Dylan Klebold, the gunman, had been bullied for several years prior to the massacre.
 Many speculate that bullying is what led to their horrific actions at Columbine High School, actions that would change a nation.

 Isaiah and his friend Michelle were also the targets of high school bullying.
 They, however, took a different approach — by reporting to school officials.

 A Columbine survivor, Nathan Vanderau, said that Eric Harris and Dylan Klebold were picked on constantly, stating that a “cup of fecal matter was thrown at them,” and male students regularly called them “queers and faggots.”